How Is Settlement Money Divided In A Class Action Lawsuit?

 If you’ve been injured by a dangerous drug or other product, there’s a good chance you’ll be entitled to damages.
 If you end up joining a class action lawsuit, it can be hard to figure out how much money you’ll receive.

 What you can do is call and speak with one of our team at Rueb Stoller Daniel.
+Our experienced personal injury lawyer will provide legal assistance, handle settlement offers, and guide you through the process.
 While they can’t say exactly what your case is worth, they’ll be able to give you a ballpark figure.
 They’ll also update you throughout the case and keep you apprised of any settlement offers.

 You can call our office today at 1-866-CALL-RSD and schedule your free, initial consultation today.